 There is great interest among Syrian refugee leaders and aid workers, who have heard about the training, to participate in another full round of training.

 The program in Jordan is implemented with CMBM’s local partner, The Noor Al- Hussein Foundation’s Institute for Family Health.
-We are proceed according to our proven model for working with war-affected populations, initially developed with Kosovo refugees in Macedonia, and refined in our Gaza program.
+We plan to proceed according to our proven model for working with war-affected populations, initially developed with Kosovo refugees in Macedonia, and refined in our Gaza program.

 “I wasn’t open to this before, but now I know how important self-care and mind-body medicine is for us.
 I feel these techniques bring balance in your life.”